zero-radiance/zero-radiance.github.io/_source_/content/post/collision-coefficients.md

 \end{aligned}
 $$

 Let us consider the special case of *natural light* that has neither a preferred orientation nor a well-defined phase relationship \[[6](#references) (ch.
 10.9)\].
-Since the elements of the scattering matrix of a spherical particle are independent of the azimuthal angle \\(\phi\\), we may express this assumption by averaging Eqn.
-19.29 over all possible orientations of the plane of reference.
+Since the latter allows the interference effects to be neglected, and because the elements of the scattering matrix of a spherical particle are independent of the azimuthal angle \\(\phi\\), we may express this assumption by averaging the light intensity over all possible orientations of the plane of reference.
 A straightforward calculation yields

 $$ \tag{19.31}
 	\frac{1}{2 \pi} \int_{-\pi}^{\pi} \big| E_x(\phi) \big|^2 d\phi =